samanthamoss87/Project-1/README.md

 </div>

 - This Banner is on all pages except the main page
-- The Banner is on every page for continuity throughout the website and to highlight we specialise in Technolgy including API's.
+- The Banner is on every page for continuity throughout the website and to highlight we specialise in Technology including API's.

 ## Index page
 <div align="center">